 This recipe for mushroom strudel takes a little time to prepare, but each step is quite easy.
 Plus, a lot of the process is hands off which leaves you plenty of time to prepare the rest of your meal!

 The first step in this Creamy Mushroom Strudels recipe is to prepare the mushrooms.
 You’ll start by sauteing a couple shallots, and once they’re translucent, you’ll add two pounds of mushrooms.
 Feel free to use any kind of mushrooms that you’d like.
 I used a mix of white and brown, but wild mushrooms would be delicious!

 Make sure to use your biggest skillet for the mushrooms, because they’re going to release a lot of liquid … at least 12-inches (I love my Calphalon nonstick fry pan!).
 If you don’t have a large pan, cook the mushrooms in two batches instead.

 You’ll want to cook those mushrooms until all their liquid is totally evaporated (this takes some time, so be patient), and they’re starting to brown.
 Then, you’ll mix in cream cheese and sour cream for creaminess (light version are okay, but I wouldn’t use nonfat) and chopped parsley and green onion for a little flavor kick.

-Then, it’s time to roll up these phyllo mushroom strudels.
-The process similar to how you’d roll up a burrito … nothing complicated!
+Once your dough is ready, it’s time to roll up these phyllo mushroom strudels.
+The process similar to how you’d roll up a burrito (see below) … nothing complicated!